 The technologist will apply warm gel to the skin of your abdomen.
 This gel helps the sound waves to get from the machine into your body.
 It is similar to hair styling gel.

-A transducer, a small, microphone-like device, will be placed over various locations on your abdomen.
+A transducer, a small device similar to a microphone, will be placed over various locations on your abdomen.

 Sound waves will bounce off certain organs and tissue in your body.
 This creates "echoes."
 The echoes are reflected back to the transducer, which converts them to electronic signals.
 A computer then processes the signals into pictures and shows them on a television monitor.